happy2111/Salt-cryptography/README.md

-Great!
-Since you’ve updated the code, here is an updated and complete English version of the GitHub README based on your improved JavaScript:

----

 # 🔐 Salt Encryptor & Decryptor (JavaScript)

 This is a lightweight JavaScript-based tool for encrypting and decrypting text using a custom salt and ASCII shifting mechanism.
 It is designed for educational or demonstration purposes and runs entirely in the browser using standard HTML and JavaScript.